 As an organismic theory, SDT assumes people are inherently prone toward psychological growth and integration, and thus toward learning, mastery and connection with others.
 However, these proactive human tendencies are not seen as automatic—they require supportive conditions to be robust.
 SDT specifically argues that for healthy development to unfold individuals require support for basic psychological needs (Ryan, Ryan, Di Domenico, & Deci, 2019).

-Now that we know what feeds into autonomous motivation, let us look at what intervention studies teach us about applying SDT in organizations.
+Now that we know what feeds into self-determined motivation, let us look at what intervention studies teach us about applying SDT in organizations.

 Interventions to Support Autonomy, Competence and Relatedness